Generic filters

 Outpatient Clinician

-Adrienne N. Smith (she/her) is a graduate of Howard University (B.S.
+Adrienne (she/her) is a graduate of Howard University (B.S.
 Child and Adolescent Development, 2007) and Liberty University (M.A.
 Professional Counseling, 2015).
-She is a Licensed Professional Counselor and certified in the Adolescent Community Reinforcement Approach.
-She is also working towards certification as a Trauma-Focused Cognitive Behavioral Therapist.
-Adrienne currently works as both a substance use and outpatient clinician with The Up Center.
+She is a Licensed Professional Counselor and certified in the Adolescent Community Reinforcement Approach (A-CRA).
+She is also working towards certification in Trauma-Focused Cognitive Behavior Therapy (TF-CBT) and Eye Movement Desensitization and Reprocessing (EMDR) Therapy.
+Adrienne currently works as both a mental health and substance use disorder clinician and sees clients in person in our Ghent and Portsmouth Offices as well as via telehealth.
 Adrienne’s passion is working with the child and adolescent population, specifically dealing with trauma, depression, anxiety, and attention deficit/hyperactive disorder.
 In her spare time, Adrienne enjoys running and spending time with her pup, Dallas Emmitt Smith.

 Aieja Davis